Enrollment for RAD! Summer Youth Camp is Open Now! July 5 – August 10, 2023 Email Kemal at firstname.lastname@example.org for more info

 The free lunch program provides important healthy nutrition for children who may be food insecure or not otherwise have access to healthy meals.
 Lunch is provided by Portland Public Schools.

-Both our Morning Literacy and our RAD! programs are staffed by a combination of year-round MSA staff members, summer program teaching associates, and community volunteers.
+RAD! is staffed by a combination of year-round MSA staff members, summer program teaching associates, and community volunteers.

 Do you enjoy reading and mentoring young people?
 Interested in volunteering?
 Please email our Community Outreach Manager, Kemal Pohan, at firstname.lastname@example.org or call MSA at (207) 879-4629 for more information.